-On February 10, 2012, we sent a letter to the American Samoa Department of Marine and Wildlife Resources requesting their review and comment on our most recent candidate assessment of this species.
+On February 22, 2013, we sent a letter to the American Samoa Department of Marine and Wildlife Resources requesting their review and comment on our most recent candidate assessment of this species.
 No additional information or comments were received.
+We met with American Samoa biologists in November, 2013, and discussed candidate species.
+Therefore, we believe this assessment contains the most recent available information about the species.